-Every two years, Vermont elects a president-elect, who serves two years on the board in that capacity, then two as president, followed by two years as past (vice)-president.
+Every two years (January of odd-numbered years), Vermont elects a president-elect, who serves two years on the board in that capacity, then two as president, followed by two years as past (vice)-president.
 A nominating committee is charged with assembling the ballot every two years, but here are some basic guidelines in preparing statements for the ballot:

 Personal statement (ca. 250-350 words is appropriate)